-Key Issue Sub No. Fxecutive's Oninion & Recommendation and the creation of a databa brownfield lands. se for strategic development patterns with specific targets for the delivery of new homes on infill and brownfield sites within existing urban areas.
+Key Issue Sub.
+No. Executive's Opinion & Recommendation and the creation of a database for strategic brownfield lands. development patterns with specific targets for the delivery of new homes on infill and brownfield sites within existing urban areas.
 The Draft Plan will provide the policy framework through which these objectives can be achieved.
-In addition, it is recommended that the Draft Plan includes an objective for the establishment of a database of strategic brownfield and infill sites to support the implementation of active land management. iii) Submission seeks the identife regeneration lands in the Co The contents of the submission are noted.
+In addition, it is recommended that the Draft Plan includes an objective for the establishment of a database of strategic brownfield and infill sites to support the implementation of active land management. iii) Submission seeks the identification of regeneration lands in the Core Strategy.
+A0022 The contents of the submission are noted.
 The Council refers to the requirements of section 10(2)(h) of the Planning and Development Act 2000 (as amended) that requires a Development Plan to include objectives for the development and renewal of areas, identified having regard to the Core Strategy, that need regeneration.
-The Draft Plan will be prepared in accordance with this statutory requirement, and furthermore, will be informed by the objectives of the RSES with regards to regeneration areas. iv) Submission requests that the set out in the Draft Plan be i and Regional Policy Objectiv relates to the settlement his n line with the RSES e (RPO) 4.3 which The contents of the submission are noted.
-The settlement strategy of the Draft Plan will be prepared having due regard to the settlement strategy and settlement hierarchy contained in the RSES. v) Submission recommends the clearly defines the location of areas in relation to future detection the wider Metropolitan area. of future development evelopment areas in The contents of the submission are noted and will be considered in the preparation of the Draft Plan.
+The Draft Plan will be prepared in accordance with this statutory requirement, and furthermore, will be informed by the objectives of the RSES with regards to regeneration areas. iv) Submission requests that the settlement strategy set out in the Draft Plan be in line with the RSES and Regional Policy Objective (RPO) 4.3 which relates to the settlement hierarchy.
+A0022 The contents of the submission are noted.
+The settlement strategy of the Draft Plan will be prepared having due regard to the settlement strategy and settlement hierarchy contained in the RSES. v) Submission recommends that the Draft Plan clearly defines the location of future development areas in relation to future development areas in the wider Metropolitan area.
+A0022 The contents of the submission are noted and will be considered in the preparation of the Draft Plan.
 It is noted that the Draft Plan will include a Core Strategy Map, the contents of which will be guided by the statutory requirements of Section 10 (2) of the Planning and Development Act 2000 (as amended).
-(See Part 1, Section 2: Draft Core Strategy). vi) Submission states that population to applied as set out in the I Roadmap and NPO 68 of the reallocation of population to one of which is Bray.
-NPF Implementation PNPF, which allows a The contents of the submission are noted.
+(See Part 1, Section 2: Draft Core Strategy). vi) Submission states that population targets should be applied as set out in the NPF Implementation Roadmap and NPO 68 of the NPF, which allows a reallocation of population to three 'Key Towns', one of which is Bray.
+A0022 The contents of the submission are noted.
 The Council acknowledges that final adjustments to the NPF and RSES population forecasts at County level are still to be determined, in accordance with the requirements of NPO 68 of the NPF.
 It is noted that consultation is currently underway and the Regional Assembly, working with the Local Authorities and the Department of Housing, Planning and Local Government (DHPLG), is due to provide clarity with regard to adjustments to County population forecasts.
 The Core Strategy of the Draft Plan will be informed by the agreed population forecasts.